thoughtco/statamic-starter-kit/README.md

 - Not needed on every site, so isn’t brought into the layout via Antlers.
 - Full output information is available at https://packagist.org/packages/thoughtco/statamic-cookiepanel

+### ENV Variables
+- GOOGLE_API: the api key to be used across the site.
+Information on how to obtain a key is found at https://www.loom.com/share/1e8a12938d6c459b8750c4a876680293?sid=60bfdbac-044d-4d46-97a7-442fadfa02e8.
+- PANEL_CACHE: Set to true to enable panel caching in default.tpl.
+False disables it.
+For the site going live, this should be set to true.

 ### Postmark
 We don’t use our own servers to send emails from, we rely on Postmark for delivery with the added bonus of we get visibility on deliverability .etc.